test

 Crop Residue Management Initiative

-In 2024, BJF continued to support and uplift farmers through various initiatives and knowledge sharing, such as improving crop residue management.
-Farmers are encouraged to manage their crop residues by plowing instead of burning.
-Burning crop residues eliminates the opportunity to improve organic matter content and can potentially lead to substantial nutrient loss.
+In 2025, BJF continued to support and enhance farmers through knowledge sharing, such as improving crop residue management.
+Farmers are encouraged to manage their crop residues by cultivating instead of burning.
+Burning crop residues eliminates the opportunity to improve organic matter content and can potentially lead to substantial nutrient loss, and cultivating instead of burning can help reduce greenhouse gas emissions from agricultural burning.

 Support Program for SME (Small and Medium-sized Enterprise)